photo by Aron Visuals

 As humans we fear what we don’t know.
-We fear new schools as children, new jobs as adults, what our future will bring, or won’t bring.
+We fear new schools as children, new jobs as adults, and what our future will bring or won’t bring.

 Is it really even death you are afraid of?

-Fear of death, if examined, can be largely about other things entirely.
+Fear of death, if examined, can also be about other things entirely.
 We are afraid of:

 photo by Ben White

 Research shows that there are certain factors that make us more vulnerable to death anxiety and death depression.

 A study looking at students, church members, and workers at an air terminal found that being female and being older was more connected to death anxiety.
 Whereas being alone in life without a partner could cause death depression.

 How to handle fear of death and dying

 So what can we do if we have a constant death fear?